TimBiden/Pair-Programming/README.md

 - Set up database to track changes. ⏯

-  - Reading the MEAN web dev book. ⏯
+  - Read & pushes entire document to the Heroku/MLab database. ✅
-  - Reading & writing entire documents
+  - Needs to recall entire documents by URL

-  - Split by line in Node
-  - Updated line gets sent to local collection of lines before gets to database.
+- Keep session open for specified amount of time.
 - Scope session to unique key from URL.
 - Generate unique URL and store in database.